Margate and Cliftonville

 In addition to traditional seaside pleasures, today there is a new and vibrant atmosphere in the town with the coming of the Turner Contemporary art gallery and the regeneration of the Old Town, with its vast array of bijoux retro shops and unique eateries and cafes.
 These happily jostle for attention with a mixture of ‘kiss-me-quick’ seaside stalls, fish and chips, candy floss and Margate rock.

-From bed and breakfast guest houses to the elegant new Sands Hotel and the quirky 1950's style Walpole Bay Hotel, there is a plenty of accommodation to suit all budgets.
+From bed and breakfast guest houses to the elegant Sands Hotel and the quirky 1950's style Walpole Bay Hotel, there is a plenty of accommodation to suit all budgets.
 A plethora of delightful restaurants from around the world greet you from the moment you venture into the town, including the Indian influenced Ambrette, the cosy Harbour Café and a raft of Greek, Italian and Asian eateries to accommodate all tastes.
-On the newly developed Harbour Arm there are also stylish places to eat and drink overlooking the harbour as well as artists’ studio and galleries.
+On the Harbour Arm there are also stylish places to eat and drink overlooking the harbour as well as artists’ studio and galleries.

 Each year in August the town throbs to the sound of South America as the carnival comes to Margate while the annual jazz festival attracts top names and gets people dancing in the streets around the Old Town.
 The three theaters in Margate all have something special to offer reflecting the historical importance of providing evening and indoor entertainment for residents and visitors.
 The Theater Royal is the second oldest theater in the country, the Tom Thumb is one of the smallest theaters in the world and the Winter Gardens theater has been attracting headline acts for more than 100 years.